Strategic Collections Project

 Project Introduction

-From 2022 to 2024, the Brandeis Library will be undertaking a Strategic Collections Project, to ensure that our physical collections remain as current and relevant to the University’s research and teaching needs as possible.
+The Brandeis Library launched its Strategic Collections Project in the summer of 2022, to ensure that our physical collections remain current and relevant to the University’s research and teaching needs.
 The Library prides itself on the strength of our collections, but over the years, shifting research priorities and changes to the Library buildings themselves have created an unsustainable situation, in which the most relevant materials are not also the most accessible to our community.

 To remedy this, we have reimagined the ways that we acquire, sort, and assess our physical collections, and will spend the next three years working, floor by floor, to realize it.
 The Library’s Strategic Collections Project involves shifting rarely used materials into storage, deselecting materials that are obsolete or available in alternate formats, and restructuring our collection spaces within the building to allow for easier discovery.
 While such major work is bound to cause disruptions, in the end it will allow for more purposeful and sustainable collection growth, and the best imaginable Library experience for all of Brandeis.

-More information on our Strategic Collections Project can be found below; you can also view our live roadmap for a detailed and live-updated representation of our progress.
-You can also contact Mark Paris, Associate University Librarian for Scholarly Resources & Discovery, or Brenda Cummings, Director of Public Services, with any questions.
+More information on our Strategic Collections Project can be found below, and we will regularly update this website to reflect which Phase of the project we are in, as well as share important updates.
+You can also contact Mark Paris, Associate University Librarian for Scholarly Resources & Discovery.

 Commitment to Our Collections